 A lot has died since that moment: titles, relationships, friendships.
 Much has changed.
 If you follow my blog, you’ve probably noticed a change in my writing as well.

-And, my sweet friends, IT IS GOOD.
-CHANGE IS SO SO GOOD.
+And, my sweet friends, as painful as this journey has been.
+IT IS GOOD.
+CHANGE IS GOOD.

-I’ve never been more at peace and more in love with Jesus.
+I’ve never felt more exposed in my faith and simultaneously never felt more at peace.
 And I’m writing from that place.
 So, if you’ve landed here, you’re in safe company.
 Whatever your story, whatever place you are in your journey – you are safe to bring all your lovely broken pieces here.
 There is a seat for you.